cnidaire/internship_lbbe-Rewiring/notes/notes_stat.md

 ### Factor analysis (Analyse factorielle)

-a method used to describe an ensemble of variables thanks to latent variables (non-observed ones) In order to reduce the number of variables, the methods compute these variables as a linear combination of observed variables.
+A method used to describe an ensemble of variables thanks to latent variables (non-observed ones) In order to reduce the number of variables, the methods compute these variables as a linear combination of observed variables.

 ### Cluster analysis